monk-io/docs/docs/guides/k8s-migrate.md

     tier: frontend
 ```

 We can see that `Service` listens and redirects requests to port 80.
 Lets amend our `yelb/ui` spec to match that.
-To do that, we just simply need to add `ports` section to our manifest.
+To do that, we simply need to add a `ports` section to our manifest.

 ```bash
 namespace: /yelb